-But what can you expect to see more of in the coming months?
-Here are 9 UX trends that will make an impact in the immediate future:
+So what can you expect to see more of in the coming months?
+Here are 12 UX trends in no particular order that will make an impact in the immediate future:

-Rich front-end frameworks make it easier for you to construct a smoother, faster and more functionality-rich experience for your customers or visitors.
+Rich front-end frameworks make it easier for you to construct a smoother, faster and better functioning experience for your customers or visitors.
 Traditional websites can be made into a more app-like user experience, where all actions and elements work on a single page.

 An ongoing trend not seeming to wither away soon is the design system.
-A design system maintains the visual and functional elements of an organisation, fulfilling brand principles and user experience through design, realisation, and development of products and services.
+A design system maintains the visual and functional elements of an organization, fulfilling brand principles and user experience through design, realization, and development of products and services.

-With a design system, your organisation essentially gets a sketch library, style guide, pattern library, organisation principles, best practices, templates, and ready-made code to quickly and securely implement your UX across several digital experiences.
+With a design system, your organization essentially gets a sketch library, style guide, pattern library, organization principles, best practices, templates, and ready-made code to quickly and securely implement your UX across several digital experiences.

-Every digital touchpoint in a customer journey should be fully self-service, either if it’s signing up, applying for a loan, changing a loan, or paying off a loan.
+Every digital touchpoint in a customer journey should be fully self-service, either if it’s signing up, applying for an insurance, changing a subscription, or paying for a gadget.
 Let the customer take his needed time and decide on each step for himself—and always be helpful along the way.

-Nothing beats a good story, and one emerging UX trend to gain yourself a competitive edge in business is storytelling, according to Inside Design Blog.
+Nothing beats a good story, and one emerging UX trend than can give you a competitive edge in business is storytelling, according to Inside Design Blog.

-Offering good UX is no longer good enough—it is no longer a unique selling point because consumers expect everything to just work smoothly.
+Offering good UX is not enough—it is no longer a unique selling point because consumers expect everything to just work smoothly.
 So what can you do?
 Become more memorable through storytelling.

 Humans have always been enchanted by stories, and our brain’s activity increases fivefold when exposed to a story, as compared to graphs or dry facts.
 In order to stand out in the future, you need to enhance your UX by telling stories that really matter about your products and services.

 Before we could write and read, we spoke.
-The rise of voice UI is like going back to our roots, in a way, by enabling your interaction with digital experiences to become more like a natural conversation.
+The rise of voice UI is in a way like going back to our roots, by enabling our interaction with digital experiences to become more like a natural conversation.